Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 Not always.
 Some cats skip a day, especially with diet changes or mild dehydration.
 Focus on hydration, observe appetite and energy, and watch for red flags like vomiting, pain, bloating, or worsening lethargy.

-Swallowed fur can contribute to slower gut movement in some cats, especially long-haired cats during heavy shedding.
-Gentle brushing, hydration, and diet support can help — but if your cat is vomiting repeatedly or seems painful, get a vet exam.
+Yes, swallowed fur can slow things down in some cats, especially long-haired cats during shedding.
+Gentle brushing, hydration, and diet support may help, but repeated vomiting or obvious pain still needs a vet exam.

 9.5) What should I write down before calling the vet?